Bill Nelsen: Regular season

+Playoffs

 Coaching career

 On February 14, 1973, he was hired as an assistant coach for the New England Patriots, but resigned after two years.
 After briefly considering the Browns' open head coaching slot, he accepted an assistant position with the Atlanta Falcons.
 He resigned that position following the dismissal of head coach Marion Campbell.

 On February 9, 1977, he was named quarterback coach of the Tampa Bay Buccaneers, reuniting him with his former college coach, John McKay.
 He spent the next six seasons in that role until being fired amid reports of conflict with Buccaneers quarterback Doug Williams and McKay.
 After sitting out the 1983 NFL season, Nelsen was hired by Detroit Lions' head coach Monte Clark, a former Browns teammate, as their offensive coordinator on January 20, 1984.

 On April 11, 2019, Nelsen died in Orlando, Florida, at the age of 78.